djsing/ELEN4010/test/README.md

 - Generation of Google user hash keys

 ## groups.test
-This file tests the groups model, which is responsible for querying the database for data relating to groups of individuals who edit a given trip.
+This file unit-tests the groups model, which is responsible for generating database query strings for data relating to groups of individuals who edit a given trip.
 These tests include:
 - Testing the validity of the SQL query strings passed to the database for retrieving group members according to user hashes
 - Testing the validity of the SQL query strings passed to the database for retrieving group members according to the trip ID

 ## invites.test
-Thiis file contains tests for the invites model, which is responsible for querying the databse for data relating to invites sent to email addresses.
+Thiis file contains unit-tests for the invites model, which is responsible for generating database query strings for data relating to invites sent to email addresses.
 These tests include:
 - Adding invites to the invites table
 - Getting invites for a particular user